clexp/CS50_Final_Project_2024/README.md

 ##### index.html

 This is the template for the main page.
-It provides a search function and a button for adding a new note.
+It provides a An overview of the current notes if there are no notes the option to add the test set is available.

 ##### login.html